sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/tutorials/search_and_replace_specific_terms.md

 docker build . -t ruplacer
 ```

-Once that is done, we can use the following `steps` in our campaign spec:
+Once that is done, we can use the following `steps` in our batch spec:

 ```yaml
 steps: